-Adding a guest network allows visitors at your home to use the Internet without having access to your wireless security key.
+Adding a guest network allows visitors at your home to use the Internet without giving them your wireless security key.
 You can add a guest network to each wireless network: 2.4 GHz b/g/n and 5.0 GHz a/n.